laviniavoicu/looking-for-a-Kubernetes-Engineer-/README.md

 ## What we are looking for

-We are looking for an _an experienced Kubernetes expert_ to be part of a new, exciting projectand to build open-source developer tooling in the cloud-native space.
+We are looking for an _an experienced Kubernetes expert_ to be part of a new, exciting project and to build open-source developer tooling in the cloud-native space.

 ## What you will do